 - Encourage team members to schedule “off-limits” focus times on their calendars so they can dedicate distracted-free times throughout the day to get important tasks done.
 Time blocking can help maintain these schedules.

-- Set a time-limit for each meeting.
+- Set a time limit for each meeting.
 If the meeting goes over, attendees are allowed to leave.
 This keeps everyone on track.

 4. Lack of Organization

-There’s nothing more frustrating and time consuming than searching through old emails or computer drives for important documents.
+There’s nothing more frustrating and time-consuming than searching through old emails or computer drives for important documents.
 Your team should be able to quickly and easily access folders and commonly-used documents.

 Cloud-based filing systems, like Box or Google Drive, are critical for keeping documents organized.
 Take this one step further by making sure your naming convention for documents and folders is simple and straightforward.
-Being able to find a folder is great, but if you can’t tell what it is, you lose the value in being able to find it.
+Being able to find a folder is great, but if you can’t tell what it is, you lose the value of being able to find it.

 Empower your team to develop a process that works for them, and then implement it together.
-This encourages them to take ownership of the organization, since they’re likely the ones adding to folders and accessing documents the most.
+This encourages them to take ownership of the organization since they’re likely the ones adding to folders and accessing documents the most.
 As a leader, this takes one extra thing off your plate, so you can also focus on being as productive as possible.